ethical-haquer/rtd-tutorial/docs/source/index.rst

    These docs are under active development.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`usage` section for further information, including how to :ref:`usage:Installation` the project.

 Contents
 --------